Grigoriy Yablonsky

 Grigoriy Yablonsky (or Yablonskii) (Григорий Семенович Яблонский) is a Russian expert in the area of chemical kinetics and chemical engineering, particularly in catalytic technology of complete and selective oxidation, which is one of the main driving forces of sustainable development.

 His theory of complex steady-state and non-steady-state catalytic reactions is widely used by research teams in many countries of the world (the USA, UK, Belgium, Germany, France, Norway, and Thailand).

-Yablonsky serves as an associate research professor of chemistry at Saint Louis University's Parks College of Engineering, Aviation and Technology and college of arts and sciences.
+Yablonsky previously served as an associate research professor of chemistry at Saint Louis University's Parks College of Engineering, Aviation and Technology and college of arts and sciences.
+Since 2017, he has served as a Senior Researcher and Adjunct Professor at the McKelvey School of Engineering at Washington University in St. Louis, as part of the Department of Energy, Environmental and Chemical Engineering.

-Since 2006, Yablonsky has been an editor of the Russian-American Middle West.
+Since 2006, Yablonsky has also been an editor of the Russian-American Middle West.

 Scientific contributions

-Yablonsky, together with Lazman, developed the general form of steady-state kinetic description (the kinetic polynomial’), which is a non-linear generalization of many theoretical expressions proposed previously (the Langmuir –Hinshelwood and Hougen–Watson equations).
+Yablonsky, together with Lazman, developed the general form of steady-state kinetic description (the kinetic polynomial'), which is a non-linear generalization of many theoretical expressions proposed previously (the Langmuir –Hinshelwood and Hougen–Watson equations).
 Yablonsky also created a theory of precise catalyst characterization for the advanced worldwide experimental technique (temporal analysis of products) developed by John T. Gleaves at Washington University in St. Louis.

 In 2008–2011, Yablonsky, together with Constales and Marin (Ghent University, Belgium), and Alexander Gorban (University of Leicester, UK), obtained new results on coincidences and intersections in kinetic dependences and found a new type of symmetry relation between the observable and initial kinetic data.

 Together with Alexander Gorban, Yablonsky developed the theory of chemical thermodynamics and detailed balance in the limit of irreversible reactions.

+Yablonsky is a world recognized expert in chemical kinetics and chemical engineering, in particular Temporal analysis of products (TAP) studies.
+He has authored six monographs and more than 300 peer-reviewed papers on these topics.
+His research spans heterogeneous catalysis, kinetics of complex chemical reactions (see chemical kinetics), mathematical modeling of chemical reactors and technological processes (see chemical reactor), and the history and methodology of science.